 On Wednesday, the minister for housing announced around 1,800 places would be re-issued from the first round of the first home buyer scheme.

 This means recent value falls may have created an opportunity for first home buyers, where there is a maximum purchase price cap to qualify for the scheme.

-Established property has historically been favored by first home buyers where benefits for both new and established property have been available.
+Established property has historically been favoured by first home buyers where benefits for both new and established property have been available.

-That was further demonstrated in the slower utilization of the scheme when it was made available for an only new property.
+That was further demonstrated in the slower utilisation of the scheme when it was made available for only new property.